mlbrummer/casedacom/README.md

 # Case Dacom
-Simple overview of use/purpose.
+Simple API endpoint that publishes meteodata.

 ## Description

 Simple API endpoint that can publish public available meteodata.
-It is used by a frontend webapplication to fill in longitude and latitude coordinates in the Netherlands, and return the amount of rain and maximum temperature of the last 24 hours.
+It is used by a frontend webapplication to fill in longitude and latitude coordinates in the Netherlands, and return the place/location name, the amount of rain and the maximum temperature of the last 24 hours.

 Public meteo API URL that is used: https://data.meteoserver.nl/api/liveweer_synop.php?lat=52.1052957&long=5.1806729&key=587ad5bdb8&selec t=1